Colorado Paycheck Calculator

 FAQs

-Beside the federal income tax, the residents of Colorado only need to pay the state-level income tax which is a flat rate of 4.55%.
+Besides the federal income tax, the residents of Colorado need to pay the state-level income tax, which is a flat rate of 4.4%, and state-level payroll tax

 How much do you make after taxes in Colorado?